hadanischal/FlickrSearchExample/README.md

 ## Expectations:
 * The code written by yourself must be Swift.
 * You have complete control over UX and UI.
 * It is strongly recommended that your app conforms closely to the iOS Human Interface Guidelines, and is optimised for performance.
 * The app should be a native app constructed in Xcode, leveraging what’s available in the iOS SDK.
-Creation of a web wrapper and executing on the aforementioned requirements in a web page is not permitted.
+* Creation of a web wrapper and executing on the aforementioned requirements in a web page is not permitted.
 * Please ensure that the app is compatible with all sizes of iPhone and iPad.
-It is acceptable for the app to only support iOS 11.
+* It is acceptable for the app to only support iOS 11.
-* Please use the Flickr API (https://www.flickr.com/services/api/) and make direct requests to the API.
 * Usage of other third-party APIs/libraries/frameworks is not permitted.

-## Submission Guidelines:
+## Additional Requirements
+* Focus on code quality, architecture and efficiency in this exercise.
+* Add unit tests
+* Your resulting app running on an iDevice of your choice
+* A github repo that we can look at to see your code base
-Provide a copy of the codebase to us via your preferred method.
-The project should not be tied to any developer accounts, and needs to be able to be built by our technical team for running in a simulator/device.
+* The project should not be tied to any developer accounts.
+* Needs to be able to be built by our technical team for running in a simulator/device.